-Additional Course Costs:
+Additional Course Costs

-Studying and Living in London
+Studying & Living in London

-With weekly guest speakers representing a broad range of professions within the fashion and creative industries you will be learning directly from highly experienced academics and practitioners.
+With weekly guest speakers from a broad range of professions within the fashion and creative industries, you will be learning directly from the best in the industry.

-Condé Nast College is situated in a state-of-the-art building in the heart of London’s creative and cultural hub Soho.
-Surrounded by numerous film, fashion and media houses provides students with unrivalled opportunities for professional networking and cultural experiences.
-The College is only a 10-minute walk away from the Condé Nast International Headquarters, as well as the iconic, Vogue House, which our students visit as part of their exposure to the professional world.
+The Condé Nast College is situated in a state-of-the-art building in the heart of Soho, London’s creative and cultural hub.
+The area is home to numerous film, fashion and media houses providing unrivalled opportunities for professional networking and cultural experiences.
+The College is a 10-minute walk from the headquarters of Condé Nast International, as well as Vogue House, which our students get to experience through visits or online activities, as part of their exposure to the professional world.

-Who teaches at Condé Nast College of Fashion?
+Who Teaches at the Condé Nast College?

 The academic team at the College offer an unrivalled knowledge of the fashion sector; they are kept constantly up to date through their unique industry links.
 Staff encourage students to think independently and critically, and individual students’ skill sets and strengths are nurtured and supported throughout the course.